leandrohvieira/leandrohvieira/README.md

 I graduated in Analysis and Systems Development, software developer with 3 years of professional experience.

-Currently, I'm developing APIs (JSON, GraphQL) and microservices.
+I'm currently developing APIs (JSON, GraphQL) and microservices.
 Developing in Python with Django, FastAPI and Java with Server-side Spring Boot.
-I build tests such as TDD - Test Driven Development, Unit Test, Messaging and SQL database.
-Using container Docker and Cloud Computing (AWS), based on agile methodologies, Scrum and DevOps.
+I build tests such as TDD - Test Driven Development, Unit Test, Messaging (RabbitMQ) and SQL database.
+Using container Docker and Cloud Computing (AWS), based on agile methodologies, Scrum, clean code and DevOps.

-In Big Data & Analytics, I do data munging and data analysis with Pandas, Numpy, Regex and Apache Spark SQL on the Databricks platform.
+In Big Data & Analytcs, I perform data munging and data analysis with Pandas, Numpy, Regex and Apache Spark SQL on the Databricks platform.
 Construction of graphs with Plotly Dash, Matplotlib, seaborn and Power BI.

-Build and train supervised Machine Learning models for prediction and binary classification tasks, including linear regression, logistic regression and neural networks with tensorflow.
+Build and train Machine Learning models, including supervised learning (linear regression, logistic regression, neural networks, decision trees), unsupervised learning (clustering, anomaly detection), recommendation systems and reinforcement learning.

   #### Need a developer?
   ## Let's work together: